 Injured?
 Contact Our Brain Injury Lawyer in Vermont

 Sabbeth Law helps brain injury victims and their families seek compensation when they are hurt in a variety of accidents.
 These are expensive injuries.
 Even mild concussions can cost our clients thousands of dollars, especially with lost income.
-If you or a loved one suffered a moderate or severe brain injury, then the expenses could be too much to bear.
+If you or a loved one suffered moderate or severe traumatic brain injury, then the expenses could be too much to bear.

 “Immediately after my son’s injury at work, he was treated poorly.
 Over the course of the next few days it became even worse, so I called Mike and he and Crystal have been absolute lifesavers during the process.
 Mike is not your typical stuffed suit lawyer who only cares about the bottom line he genuinely cares about his clients and his assistant Crystal is beyond amazing!
 My thanks to you both!”